Search for an Ocean Going Motor Yacht

 An ocean going yacht can be constructed from many materials like fiberglass, steel, aluminum, wood, or composites.
 If a sailing yacht, it’s likely to have a full-displacement hull with various keel options possible from a full keel to a fin keel.
 These vessels should have heavier builds and keels, with rigging capable of handling all types of heavy weather and water you may potentially face on an ocean passage.
 Sailing performance should be a factor in any purchase decision – a displacement yacht is heavier and slower, but also more stable, which is an advantage for ocean passages.
 Some also advocate for a skeg-protected rudder for ocean passages or long voyages as the skeg can shield the rudder from damage from any floating objects.
 Ocean going motor yachts may include trawlers or explorer vessels with semi-displacement or displacement hull shapes.

-Why You Should Buy an Ocean Going Yacht
+Why Should You Buy an Ocean Going Yacht?

 You should buy an ocean going yacht if you’re dying to get out there and enjoy the elements.
 If you dream of heading into the great blue yonder, or if an ocean crossing is on your bucket list, it might be time to consider making those dreams a reality – in the safest way possible.
 With a sturdy hull and rigging, you can take comfort that the boat can handle anything the ocean throws at it, from rough seas to foul weather.
 Since you may spend lots of time on passages, it should ideally offer comfortable living quarters below, plus good water and fuel tankage.
 If motoring is your thing, there are plenty of options that have generous quarters, ample storage, and good stability.